sbb-design-systems/sbb-angular/src/angular/table/table.md

    To start, create a variable in your component that contains the list of the columns you want to render.

    columnsToDisplay = ['example', 'result'];
-   Then add `sbbHeaderRow` and `sbbRow` to the content of your `sbbTable` and provide your column list as inputs.
+   Then add `sbbHeaderRow` and `sbbRow` to the content of your `sbb-table` and provide your column list as inputs.

    ```html
    <tr sbbHeaderRow *sbbHeaderRowDef="columnsToDisplay"></tr>